thruster-rs/Thruster/README.md

 ## Using cargo generate

-_Note: This hasn't yet been update for the latest version of thruster_
+_Note: This hasn't yet been update for the latest version of

 If you have `cargo generate` installed, you can simply run the [cargo generator](https://github.com/ami44/thruster-basic-template)